arcus-azure/arcus.webapi/docs/preview/features/correlation.md

             // ------------------------------------------------------------------

             // Whether to extract the operation parent ID from the incoming request (default: true).
+            // We currently only support the W3C HTTP correlation standard for the `RequestId` ([see more info about this topic](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Diagnostics.DiagnosticSource/src/HttpCorrelationProtocol.md))
             // More information on operation ID and operation parent ID, see [this documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/app/correlation). options.UpstreamService.ExtractFromRequest = false;